You Now Belong To CP Rail

 Citizens, gather round, for I have great news.
 As of this morning, I have sold you all to Canadian Pacific Railway.

-That’s right. as part of the GTH land deal, we’re not only giving CP free land along with the millions of dollars we’ve already e-transferred to them for the rail yards and some Turkish Delight we found in one the cars — we’re also selling them every single person in Saskatchewan.
+That’s right, as part of the GTH land deal, we’re not only giving CP free land along with the millions of dollars we’ve already e-transferred to them for the rail yards and some Turkish Delight we found in one the cars — we’re also selling them every single person in Saskatchewan.

 Did I say “sell”?
 Because we’re actually giving you away.
 You know, as a gift.
 It turns out people are expensive to maintain but not worth much on the open market.
 Where’s the math in that?
 As part of our austerity budget, we calculated that people form the main expense of government.
 Not only are there salaries for public servants, but there are highways, schools, hospitals, you name it.
 Why not cut out the middleman and pass the savings directly onto a few rich Albertans?